-A soft, gooey, and secretly healthy deep dish cookie pie – with melted chocolate chips in each unbelievable bite!
+A soft, gooey, and secretly healthy deep dish cookie pie for dessert – with melted chocolate chips in each unbelievable bite!

 What is even better than a warm chocolate chip cookie?